Skip to content

 Homebuyers: Should you buy a house now?

-If you are thinking about buying a new home, now is the time to start.
+If you are considering buying a new home, now is the time to start.
 If you are stuck and don’t know where to begin, the first-time homebuyer program is a good place to start.

-We also invite you to join us online for a free homebuyer orientation class that can help you get started.
+We also invite you to join us online for a free homebuyer orientation class to help you get started.

 Homeowners: Is it a good time to refinance?

-For many homeowners, now is still a great time to refinance.
-While no longer at the record lows of recent, mortgage rates are still low by historical standards.
-When you consider that dropping your rate 1% puts back almost 10% of your payment into your pocket, it’s easy to see why people are still doing it.
+For many homeowners, it’s a good idea to refinance if you can lower your interest rate.
+When you consider that dropping your rate by 1% puts back almost 10% of your payment into your pocket, it’s easy to see why people are still doing it.

-However, the savings needs to outweigh the closing costs.
-You do have refi closing costs to pay and need to consider the fact you are agreeing to the start of another long-term mortgage.
+However, the savings need to outweigh the closing costs.
+You do have refi closing costs to pay and need to consider that you are agreeing to start another long-term mortgage.

-Should you need help assessing the costs, to see if refinancing is worthwhile, don’t hesitate to reach out to one of our certified housing counselors today.
+Should you need help assessing the costs and see if refinancing is worthwhile, don’t hesitate to contact one of our certified housing counselors today.

 Free webinar helps you save money either way

-Consolidated Credit is hosting a free webinar at the beginning of June for National Homeownership Month.
-This webinar will help homebuyers find smart ways to save money, as the real estate market continues to be advantageous for sellers.
+Consolidated Credit hosts a free webinar designed to help homebuyers find smart ways to save money as the real estate market continues to be advantageous for sellers.
 It will also explain the costs and how to save if you plan on refinancing your home.

 Webinar On Demand